Vance Ikezoye, President and CEO

 Jim Schrempp, Vice President of Product Investigation and Core Technology

 Jim Schrempp currently oversees creative product and technology development for Audible Magic and holds several patents that are key to the company's core technology.
 Before co-founding Audible Magic, Mr. Schrempp was a 19-year veteran of Hewlett-Packard, where he managed system-software development for the company's $1 billion mid-range computer-systems business unit.
 Under his purview was the R and D team responsible for HP's proprietary relational database management system.
 He also oversaw the development of benchmarks that predict performance and provide tuning recommendations for new system hardware and software products.
 During his tenure, Mr. Schrempp also held other management-level positions within the commercial business computer systems organization.
 He holds a Bachelor of Science degree in computer science from California Polytechnic State University, San Luis Obispo.

-Jay Friedman, Vice President of Marketing and Customer Support
+Curt Dowdy, Vice President of Marketing and Client Services

 Rob Williams, Vice President of Systems and Operations

 Rob Williams has more than 28 years of product development, customer support, professional services, and major account management experience.
 He has built teams from the ground up and has managed hundreds of employees across geographically dispersed organizations.
 Mr. Williams has lead product development teams at leading electronic commerce companies that powered some of the largest electronic exchanges around the world.
 More recently, he was vice president of product development at Neoforma/GHX, a leading provider of online applications and services to buyers and sellers of healthcare products.
 Previously, he was a vice president of product development at Commerce One, a pioneer in secure XML based electronic commerce exchanges.
 Mr. Williams began his career at Hewlett-Packard, following time spent focusing on electrical engineering and computer science program University of California at Berkeley.